 Case in point: Good Luck Charlie.

-There's nothing new to see here.
-And that's exactly the point.
-The Duncans are merely the latest small-screen example of your standard-issue sitcom family.
+For four seasons it has served as a throwback to wacky family sitcoms with a traditional family at the center.
 Mom (Amy) is exhausted but still wearily smiling.
 Dad (Bob) is a lovable bumbler.
 Younger brother Gabe is a raised-eyebrow wisecracker.
-And Disney sitcom vets Bridgit Mendler (The Wizards of Waverly Place) and Jason Dolley (Corey in the House) round things out as spunky sister Teddy and slowish brother PJ (respectively).
+And Disney sitcom vets Bridgit Mendler (Wizards of Waverly Place) and Jason Dolley (Corey in the House) round things out as spunky sister Teddy and slowish older brother PJ (respectively).

 "Catch Me If You Can"